terminalpp/tpp-website/features/configuration.md

         "boldIsBright" : true,
         /* Determines whether terminal applications can set local clipboard.
 Allowed values are 'allow', 'deny' and 'ask' */
-        "allowClipboardUpdate" : "allow"
+        "allowClipboardUpdate" : "allow",
+        /* If true bold font will be used when appropriate.
+         */
+        "displayBold" : true
     },
-    /* Default values for session properties.
-These will be used when a session does not override the values */
     "sessionDefaults" : {
         /* Determines whether local, or bypass PTY should be used.
 Useful only for Windows, ignored on other systems.
          */
         "pty" : "local",
-        /* Definition of the palette used for the session.
-         */
         "palette" : {
             /* Overrides the predefined palette.
 Up to 256 colors can be specified in HTML format.
 These colors will override the default xterm palette used.
              */